 Content marketing has become one of the most powerful digital marketing strategies for businesses of all sizes and industries.
 However, when it comes down to developing your strategy, it can be difficult to decide which types of content marketing you want to use to grow your business.

-Below, we’ll discuss the top 10 high-performing types of content marketing and how your business can use each format to engage your leads and boost sales.
+Below, we’ll discuss the top 10 high-performing, different types of content marketing and how your business- both startup and big companies, can use each format to engage your leads, get more subscribers, and boost sales.

 Don’t have time to read this blog post?
 Make a phone call instead and schedule it on your own time.
 Chat with our team to learn what types of content marketing we offer are best for your content marketing strategy.

-Blogging is one of the most popular types of content marketing for small businesses.
+Blogging Blogging is one of the most popular types of content marketing for small businesses.
 And for good reason!
 Blogs are one of the best ways to improve SEO and drive more organic traffic to your site from the search engines.
-This can help you make the most of your limited marketing budget by supplementing any advertising with inbound content.
+This can help you, as a marketer, to make the most of your limited marketing budget by supplementing any advertising with inbound marketing efforts.

 As you can see from the graphic above, there are a variety of benefits for businesses that blog regularly.

 Not only does blogging help improve your search engine optimization, but it’s also a great way to build relationships with your leads and current customers.
-The more valuable content you provide, the more likely your target audience will be to consider your brand when they are ready to purchase.
-Blogs are an effective way to provide value through short-form content.
+As a blogger, the more valuable forms of content you provide, the more likely your target audience will be to consider your brand when they are ready to purchase.
+Blogs are an effective way to provide value through short-form kind of content.

 If you want to use blogging to improve your content marketing and grow your business, you’ll need to start with a strategy that includes which topics you plan to cover in your blog.
 Do some keyword research to see what consumers are typing into the search engines to find brands like yours.
 Then, consider what other topics or questions might be relevant and create blog content around these topics.

 Video is a great content marketing tactic for small businesses because it provides such an appealing return on investment.
-According to BrightCove, brands that use video can expect to see an average increase of 157% in organic traffic from search engines.
+It definitely helps in boosting one’s brand awareness.
+In fact according to BrightCove, brands that use video marketing can expect to see an average increase of 157% in organic traffic from search engines.
 Video also helps increase time spent on site by 105%.
 The more time your customers spend on your website, the greater your company’s chances of making a sale.
 In addition to that, check out these statistics:

-- According to Effy, social videos has an increase of 1200% more shares compared to other content types.
+- According to Effy, creating videos has an increase of 1200% more social shares compared to other types of content.

 - Based on research by Think, consumers now prefer to watch a video about a product first before buying it.
 Whether it’s a product review, unboxing or how-to videos, they will surely look for it online.
 It just shows how videos can greatly affect their decision to buy a product or not.